Skip to Content

 You can join a guided hike and learn about the scrub habitat while in search of scrub-jay sightings.
 The event includes live music on the park stage; a photo contest exhibit; kids activities and games; food vendors; and family-friendly booths and exhibitors.
 A scrub-jay presentation will include a Q&A.

-Florida’s Birding & Photo Fest, St. Augustine Beach, April 19-23, 2023
+Florida’s Birding & Photo Fest, St. Augustine Beach, April, 2025

-Where: Celebration Hall, St. Anastasia, 5205 A1A South, St. Augustine Beach
+Celebration Hall, St. Anastasia, 5205 A1A South, St. Augustine Beach

-What: This is for birders who are also avid photographers.
+This is for birders who are also avid photographers.
 It offers 110 photography and birding events including field workshops and classroom sessions.
 There are many opportunities for boat tours, many speakers and multiple classes and field options every day for five days.
 One of the unique locations where photographers capture images is the historic St. Augustine Alligator Farm, which has a bird rookery that is full of nesting birds right off the boardwalk in April.

-Florida birding resources from Florida Rambler:
+Florida birding resources from Florida Rambler

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.